 Clear slippery moss off walkways by sprinkling washing soda on the moss-covered surface, adding water to form a paste and then letting the paste sit for a day or two.
 Rinse the area with a hose to clear away the dead moss and washing soda.

 An old-fashioned remedy that I here works!
-Stuff a sticking with Washing Soda and wrap around the swollen joint.
+Stuff a stocking with Washing Soda and wrap around the swollen joint (do not apply direct)

 So, get your hands on some PURE HARVESTED WASHING SODA and replace a tonne of toxic products hiding under your sinks.